dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 Many projects actually choose a **dual license** in order to:
 - satisfy the eBPF verifier in case of GPL-ed helper functions
-- give other projects flexibility to integrate eBPF code into non-GPL projects without being forced to adopt GPL for their entire codebase
+- give other projects flexibility to integrate/reuse parts of the eBPF code without being forced to adopt GPL for their entire codebase

 For full details on accepted annotations, see the kernel’s [license-rules documentation](https://github.com/torvalds/linux/blob/master/Documentation/process/license-rules.rst).
 ::

+Re-run the program and see it works as expected.

 #### Checking Pointers Before Dereferencing Them

-Let’s say you want to debug whether your program is running correctly by printing which binary paths are executed and stored in the eBPF map.
+Let’s say you want to validate or debug your program by printing which binary paths are executed and stored in the eBPF map.

 To do this, you might try adding the following lines just before the end of your eBPF program:
 ```c [hello.c]{10-11}